 - Close cooperation in matters of selection, weeding, and interlibrary loan will continue with other depositories in Southeast Nebraska.
 All decisions will be made in accordance with the statements of the collection development policy articulated in the Legal Requirements & Program Regulations of the Federal Depository Library Program

 The type of binding available on a book shall not determine whether a book is to be purchased.
 It is the policy, however, to purchase paperbound books when they are available in order to save money.
 If there is found to be such heavy use of a paperback title that it requires replacement, consideration can, at that time, be made to re-bind, pre-bind, or replace in hard cover.

-Microforms, multi-media kits, recordings, slides, transparencies, videotapes, DVDs, digital materials, etc. -- as long as the hardware to use them is located on campus -- will be acquired by the library as needed to support the curricular needs of the College.
+Microforms, multi-media kits, recordings, slides, transparencies, videotapes, DVDs, digital materials, etc. -- as long as the hardware to use them is located on campus -- will be acquired by the library as needed to support the curricular needs of the University.
 Because of cost, interlibrary loan should be used to borrow those materials which will not have repeated use in subsequent semesters.
 Such materials shall be subjected to the same criteria of selection as apply to materials printed in “traditional” formats.